cssobral2013/Rosa-Sans/README.md

 - Changed currencies' and figures' advance width to 0.6em;
 - Upscaled Thin master's x-height to 0.52em (the same as Black master's);
+  - Upscale caps height to 0.72em (the same as ascender);
 - Some other fixes.